Austin Duke: Atlanta Legends

 In early 2019, Duke participated in the Alliance of American Football's Atlanta Legends training camp, but was injured and ultimately did not play.

 Toronto Argonauts

-On May 27, 2019 he signed with the Canadian Football League's Toronto Argonauts.
+On May 27, 2019, he signed with the Canadian Football League (CFL)'s Toronto Argonauts.
 He was released June 7, 2019.

 New York Guardians

-Duke signed with the New York Guardians of the XFL on January 7, 2020 where he was the league’s top Punt Returner and starter for the NY Guardians.
+Duke signed with the New York Guardians of the XFL on January 7, 2020, where he was a punt returner.
 The league suspended operations on April 10, 2020.

-In 2022 he joined Barcelona Dragons for the ELF 2023 season.
+Barcelona Dragons

+Duke signed with the Barcelona Dragons of the European League of Football on January 8, 2023 and was released on May 18.